Coronavirus (COVID-19): United Business Institutes Information

 It is very important to us that we provide protection for our staff and teaching community and help everyone transition smoothly to working from home.
 All UBI staff have started home working from Monday 16 March.
 This setup has changed how we work and communicate, however our core staff team will continue to provide guidance regarding the switch to online teaching and working remotely.

 Following the latest government measures about staying at home, our campuses remained closed until now.
-As of 11 May, we have reopened our Brussels campus doors, but are erring on the side of caution for the next few weeks.
-It means that staff are back in the office, and are able to answer your questions in person, but we are observing the required safety protocols -including social distancing and sanitary requirements on our premises.
+As of early May, we have reopened our Brussels and Luxembourg campus doors, but are erring on the side of caution for the next few weeks.
+It means that staff are back in the office from time to time, and are able to answer your questions in person, but we are observing the required safety protocols -including social distancing and sanitary requirements on our premises.

 If you are an external visitor needing more information about our programmes or wish to have a tour of our facilities, please contact us ahead of your visit and we will be able to welcome you on a one-to-one basis.